 Spanish

 Bosque School’s Spanish department is known throughout Albuquerque for its contributions to the annual Spanish United Nations conference, at which our advanced students demonstrate both Spanish fluency and global knowledge.
-Our Spanish students are also well known internationally for our decades-long intercultural exchange, during which our upper school students participate in a two-week immersive experience with our partner school in Mexico.
-As our students progress from sixth to twelfth grade, they grow from learning simple vocabulary to becoming confident speakers, readers, and writers who use their Spanish language skills to engage the world outside the language classroom and to contribute meaningfully to the broader Spanish-speaking community.
-In recent years our students have worked as translators to support migrant populations and volunteered with the immigrant law center.
+Additionally, Bosque School offers Spanish extracurricular enrichment through the Sociedad Honoraria Hispánica.
+Our Spanish students are also well known internationally for our decades-long intercultural exchange, during which upper school students participate in a two-week immersive experience with our partner school in Mexico.

-Three-week-long immersive courses (offered each May) provide additional opportunities for students to apply their Spanish skills and knowledge through interdisciplinary coursework.
-Some recent Spanish-related immersives include Pura Vida (upper school) and the intercultural exchange to Monterrey, Mexico (upper school).
-The Amazing Race, New Mexico (middle school) immersive also incorporates the Spanish language as students travel the city and state learning about history, culture, geography, and cuisine.
+Immersive courses (offered each May) provide additional opportunities for students to apply their Spanish skills and knowledge through interdisciplinary coursework.
+Some recent Spanish-related Immersives include Pura Vida (upper school) and the intercultural exchange to Monterrey, Mexico (upper school).Seniors have the opportunity to deepen their commitment to, knowledge of, and expertise in the Spanish language and culture by grounding their yearlong senior capstone research in the Spanish department.
+Some recent capstone topics include:

 - The Central American Diaspora: Causes, Consequences, and Cures of Guatemalan Migration